User Control

 How does user control contribute to the accessibility of a digital product?

-User control significantly enhances the accessibility of a digital product by allowing individuals to interact with technology in ways that best suit their needs and preferences.
-Features such as adjustable font sizes, contrast settings and voice commands enable users with visual impairments to perceive content more easily.
-Customizable keyboard shortcuts and navigation aids cater to those with motor difficulties, and facilitate easier movement through digital environments.
+Greatly—and that’s because it lets individuals interact with technology in ways that best suit their needs and preferences.
+Features such as adjustable font sizes, contrast settings and voice commands are what enable users with visual impairments to perceive content more easily.
+And customizable keyboard shortcuts and navigation aids cater to those with motor difficulties—and make it easier for them to move through digital environments.

-Moreover, the ability to modify the speed of video content or the option for text-to-speech functionalities assists users with learning disabilities in processing information at their own pace.
-These control options ensure that digital products are more inclusive, supporting a wider range of physical and cognitive abilities.
+What’s more, the ability to modify the speed of video content or the option for text-to-speech functionalities helps users with learning disabilities process information—at their own pace.
+These control options make sure that digital products are more inclusive—supporting a wider range of physical and cognitive abilities.

 In essence, user control empowers individuals by providing them with the tools to tailor their digital experiences.
-This not only improves usability for people with disabilities but also enhances the overall user experience, making digital environments more welcoming and accessible to everyone.
+That’s something that doesn’t just improve usability for people with disabilities—it enhances the overall user experience, making digital environments more welcoming and accessible to everyone, too.

 Understand more about accessibility and inclusive design.
 This video explains the importance of design for accessibility: